 By my father's and aunt's accounts, the name Leslie was the maiden name of either Bernard's mother, or grandmother.
 I do also know that somewhere a generation or so before Bernard, that side included a Macbeth, who was a piper to Queen Victoria.
 So those two surnames do seem to make me somewhat Scottish, as well as part German.
 (Meanwhile, my father's mother's maiden name was Walter, which is apparently a German name, near as I've been able to determine; but I know absolutely nothing about anyone else on her side.)

 Okay, now we come to my mother's side.
 Her maiden name was Burns, which sure sounds Scottish, since it's also the surname of Scotland's most enduringly famous poet, and glorifier of all things Scottish.
 However, her father, Edward Robert Burns, always said that his family came over from Ireland.
 He was one of seven children, and, nominally, Catholic.
 Catholic enough, that when he married my Presbyterian grandmother, they made a "deal" that the first child would be baptised Catholic, the second Presbyterian, and so on.
-They only had two, so my aunt got to be Catholic, and ten years later, my mother was born to be Presbyterian.
+They only had two, so my aunt got to be Catholic, and ten years later, my mother was born as a Presbyterian.
+Neither Mom nor Aunt Dot ever seemed to have any strong commitment to religion of any sort.
+So, I very fortunately avoided any kind of dogmatic indoctrination, and was able to construct my own personal spirituality, and thealogy, from insights, observations, and critical thinking skills.

 Of course, I know now that over the centuries, quite a few Scots did relocate to Ireland for various reasons, at various times.
 (In fact, there are Irish Leslies, too.)
-So my theory (which I may still one day get around to proving, if I find the time for any genealogy) is that these Burnses were originally Scottish emigrants to Ireland.
+So my theory (which I don't really have much interest in trying to prove) is that these Burnses were originally Scottish emigrants to Ireland.
 Possibly, being Catholic, they were even among those who managed to escape to Ireland with their lives, after the Bonnie Prince Charlie mess at Culloden.
 That, of course, would cancel out any possibility that my grandfather could be a stray descendant of Robbie Burns himself.
 However, I have a photo of my grandfather as a young married man, and he resembles the poet, to a remarkable degree.

 The Presbyterianism seems to fit well with my grandmother's maiden name, which was the very solidly Scottish Morey.
 The other family names that I heard from my mother (in no particular family-tree order) are: Johnson; Totten; Fleming; Butler (Americanised from LeBoutellier).
-Fleming seems to be generally Scottish (but means, I believe, "a native of Flanders).
+Fleming seems to be generally Scottish (but means, I believe, "a native of Flanders").
 LeBoutellier is probably French, but could be Belgian.
 Johnson could be from almost anywhere in Great Britain or Scandinavia (spellings having been so optional throughout much of the Europe-to-America migration).
 Totten could be English (perhaps the whimsical self-reinvention a poor emigrant, or a transportee, using part of a place-name he knew in London).
 The name Tott can also be German (means a very small person, or fairytale-type dwarf, as I recall); and if German, Totten would be the plural.
-Tottenville, New Jersey, is named for that branch of the family.
+Tottenville, New Jersey, is named for that branch of the family (and I have in my possession, a badge from the Tottenville Fire Department, with an image of a horse-drawn fire engine - so we must have a connection there).
 I THINK I've recently seen something that gave me the idea that Totten is also a name in Scotland.
 But that's pretty vague - not sure where I saw it, now.

 This is probably a good time to mention that a few years ago, I did one of those affordable "mail in your DNA" tests.
 It came back that the population to which I am most genetically similar, is Belgians.
 Go figure.